cloudfoundry/community/toc/rfc/app-runtime-interfaces/rfc-draft-user-creation-by-org-managers.md

 The proposal is to grant Org Managers the right to assign CF roles to users which are not yet known in UAA.
 The users are created in UAA either explicitly via an enhanced `POST /v3/users` call or implicitly when an Org Manager assigns an organization role using `POST /v3/roles`.

-The functionality SHALL be gated by a feature flag and SHALL be disabled by default.
+The functionality SHALL be gated by a deployment manifest configuration flag and SHALL be disabled by default.

 ## Required Changes by Component

 ### Cloud Controller

-#### Feature Flags
+#### CAPI Release

-Introduce a new [feature flag](https://v3-apidocs.cloudfoundry.org/version/3.172.0/index.html#list-of-feature-flags) `user_creation_by_org_manager` which is disabled by default .
+Introduce a configuration flag `cc.allow_user_creation_by_org_manager` which is disabled by default .

 #### POST /v3/users